mailoptin/mailoptin/readme.txt

 == Changelog ==

+= 2.2.22.1 =
+* Upgraded klaviyo integration to new list API v2.
+* Fixed: sendy bug where user subscription wasn’t working for Sendy v4.0.3.3.
+* Fixed bug where scheduled forms couldn’t be close and ignore display rules.

 = 2.2.22.0 =
 * Added: New email builder for crafting one-off newsletters to subscribers.
 * Post email digest preview now match the criteria selected.
 * Fixed custom field reordering in optin not working.
 * Fixed title naming for email campaigns.
-* Fixed: scheduling now more accurate by forcing strtotime to use utc.
+* Fixed: scheduling now more accurate by forcing strtotime to use UTC.

 = 2.2.21.0 =
 * Added and made WP HTTP API the default http client.